AlpacaTravel/graphql-docs/topics/graphql/Pagination using cursor connections/README.md

 # Pagination using Cursor Connections

 > For consistency, the Alpaca API uses the GraphQL Cursor Connections
-> Specification to control pagination
+> Specification to control pagination.
+This is also known as implementing
+> "Cursor-based Pagination".

 Alpaca have adopted the
 [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm)